lensemerc/writing/MLP/QOTD/main/Season 1/Creatures of the Dark - Part 1/20+ Catharsis.md

 "I hate to admit it, but I was always fascinated by ability of mortals to reinvent themselves."

 "You know, mortals reinvent themselves all the time," Chrysalis rolled her eyes, "Honestly, they often so-what's the right word?
 Maybe... indecisive?
 No, that's not it."

+"Growing?"
+Celestia helped.

 She thought a bit about it, "They wired for **change** and growth, so at least they have that going for them...
 They don't know how to be one thing for most of their existence, like you and me.
 They would find the experience... **alien**."

 *Celestia stayed silent, and listened to the changeling rant about mortal ponies.
 She seemed intrigued by her words.*